jessuni/SafeColor/README.md

 ## A lot of libraries can generate arbitrary colors.
 Why the fuss?

-To improve web accessibility for people without color deficiencies, WCAG 2.1 requires that the visual presentation of text and images of text has a contrast ratio of at least 4.5:1(Level AA) or an enchanced contrast ratio of at least 7:1(Level AAA).
+To improve web accessibility for people with color deficiencies, WCAG 2.1 requires that the visual presentation of text and images of text has a contrast ratio of at least 4.5:1(Level AA) or an enchanced contrast ratio of at least 7:1(Level AAA).

 Complying with this principle will improve the accessibility of your web contents.